nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 ## Get player input

-The final utility function before beginning the game loop is how to get user input, for simplcities sake we shall just call this 'get-letter' and it will take the list of guessed-letters, prompt the user to enter a letter, read some user input and handle a couple of potential errors, for example the user simply hits enter without entering a letter.
+The final utility function before beginning the game loop is how to get user input, for simplicities sake we shall just call this 'get-letter' and it will take the list of guessed-letters, prompt the user to enter a letter, read some user input and handle a couple of potential errors, for example the user simply hits enter without entering a letter.

 Line 5 starts a `let` block (which should be starting to be familiar now) and reads some user input, lowercases it and binds it to a local variable known as 'user-input'.